-In a study conducted at the University of Pennsylvania, beagles were experimentally infected with Lyme disease.
+A study was conducted at the University of Pennsylvania.
+In the experiment, researchers infected beagles with Lyme disease.
 Yet none of the adult dogs showed any symptoms of the disease.

-According to Meryl P Littman (University of Pennsylvania’s School of Veterinary Medicine), exposure to Lyme disease is common, but the disease isn’t:
+Meryl P Littman was the lead reaearcher.
+She explains exposure to Lyme disease is common, but the disease isn’t.

-“Ninety-five percent of exposed dogs don’t get sick, but they become Lyme antibody-positive on tests, which may scare people into thinking they need to be treated,” she says.
-“In some areas in New England, 70 to 90 percent of healthy dogs are Lyme-positive.
-At PennVet, we found about 40 percent of healthy dogs are Lyme-positive in our area.”
+“95% of exposed dogs don’t get sick, but they become Lyme antibody-positive on tests, which may scare people into thinking they need to be treated,” she says.
+“In some areas in New England, 70 – 90% of healthy dogs are Lyme-positive.
+At PennVet, we found about 40% of healthy dogs are Lyme-positive in our area.”

-So it seems that Lyme disease isn’t all that common and dogs aren’t that likely to get it, even when infected.
-So why are we so worried about Lyme disease?
+So, it seems that Lyme disease isn’t all that common.
+Dogs aren’t that likely to get it, even when infected.

 This is where it gets weird …

-… Dr Rau discovered that certain vaccines were cofactors for Lyme disease, including the tick-borne meningoencephalitis vaccine.
+… Dr Rau discovered that certain vaccines were cofactors for Lyme disease.
+And that includes the tick-borne meningoencephalitis vaccine.